NooraHealth/wa-message-scto-plugin/README.md

+> **Deprecated**: This project has been moved under the centralized repository and can be [accessed here](https://github.com/NooraHealth/scto-plugins/tree/main/_plugins/whatsapp-message).

 This plugin simplifies the process of connecting the [Turn platform](https://www.turn.io/) to your SurveyCTO forms, allowing you to send WhatsApp template messages effortlessly.
 It enables you to send pre-approved template messages to WhatsApp users, facilitating friendly reminders and promoting interaction with your WhatsApp service.
 This engagement, in turn, enhances participant engagement and improves data quality.